Bayesian Nonparametric Space Partitions: A Survey: Applications

+Each data point in relational modelling represents the linkage information of entities, with the value of the link (e.g.~$R_{ij}$ between individuals $i$ and $j$) as the label.
+Each entity is associated with one latent covariate (e.g.~an {\it a priori} uniformly distributed variable $u_i$ for individual $i$).
+The feature information for $R_{ij}$ is then the pair of random variables $(u_i, u_j)$.
+The blocks then define community-by-community interactions, and the links located in the same block follow the same Bernoulli distribution.

-For the relational modeling, the observed linkage data $\pmb{R}$ is regarded as the label data, which is usually presented as a symmetric (undirected) or asymmetric (directed) matrix $\pmb{R} \in \{0,1\}^{N \times N}$, with $R_{ij}=1$ indicating that entity $i$ interacts with entity $j$, otherwise $R_{ij}=0$.
-Since $\pmb{R}$ represents pairwise linkage relations, the space of this application is spanned by two community distributions, which can be encoded as a unit square $[0, 1]^2$.
-For the feature data of each linkage $R_{ij}$, the model generates a {\it pseudo} attribute $u_i$ for each entity $i$, and concatenates attributes~(i.e. $[u_i, u_j]^{\top}$) for entities $i$ and $j$ as the {\it pseudo} feature.
+For relational modelling, the observed linkage data $\pmb{R}=[R_{ij}]$ is regarded as the label data, which is usually presented as a symmetric (undirected) or asymmetric (directed) matrix $\pmb{R} \in \{0,1\}^{N \times N}$, with $R_{ij}=1$ indicating that entity $i$ interacts with entity $j$, otherwise $R_{ij}=0$.
+Since $\pmb{R}$ represents pairwise linkage relations, the space of this application is spanned by two community distributions, and encoded as a unit square $[0, 1]^2$.
+For the feature data of each linkage $R_{ij}$, the model generates a {\it pseudo} attribute $u_i^{(1)},u_i^{(2)}$ for each entity $i$ at {\it pseudo} features $1,2$, and concatenates attributes~(i.e. $[u_i^{(1)}, u_j^{(1)}]^{\top}$) for entities $i$ and $j$ as these {\it pseudo} features.

-We can summarize the generative process of relational modeling based on BNSP as follows:
+We can summarize the generative process of relational modelling based on a BNSP model as:

-where the block $\square_k$ represents meaningful community-by-community interaction groups and the intensity $\omega_k$ denotes the influence to the links belonging to $\square_k$.
+where the set of blocks $\{\Box_k\}_k$ represents meaningful community-by-community interaction groups, and the intensity $\omega_k$ denotes the influence contributing to the links belonging to $\Box_k$.

 There are various extensions to the above basic generative process.
-For the case of overlapped blocks~\cite{NIPS2018_RBP}, the intensity is assumed to follow a Normal distribution.
-Positive (negative) intensity would promote (suppress) links locating in the corresponding block.
-For the case of categorical or real-valued links, different types of likelihood functions can be adopted.
-For example, nonnegative real-valued links can be modeled by setting the Gamma distribution as the likelihood function.
+In the case of overlapping blocks~\cite{NIPS2018_RBP}, the intensity can be assumed to follow a Normal distribution.
+Positive (negative) intensity would then promote (suppress) links located in the corresponding block.
+In the case of categorical or real-valued links, different types of likelihood functions can be adopted.
+E.g., a Gamma distribution likelihood can be used to model non-negative real-valued links.